GeoscienceAustralia/ptha/ptha_access/README.md

 If you zoom in enough (e.g. below we look at Christmas Island), eventually the circles containing many points should be replaced by individual hazard points (circles).
 They can be queried with a mouse click.
 For each point, we store basic stage-vs-exceedance-rate information, as was discussed above.
+Note stage values below 2cm or above 20m are reported as NA.
 ![hazardpoints2](figure/hazard_point_viewer_screenshot2.png)

 The unit sources appear as a polygonal grid.
 Individual unit sources can also